thebevrishot/janus/README.md

   - 1 satoshi = 0.00000001 QTUM = 10000000000 wei
 - QTUM's minimum gas price is 40 satoshi
   - When specifying a gas price in wei lower than that, the minimum gas price will be used (40 satoshi)
+- Only 'logs' eth_subscribe type is supported at the moment